 The Catechism tells us, § 529: “With Simeon and Anna, all Israel awaits its encounter with the Savior.”
-“All Israel” refers to the twelve tribes of the Eternal Election, the Judahites and Benjaminites, and also the ten tribes that God had allowed to disperse into the Assyrian populations and later restored through baptism into the New Israel.
+“All Israel” refers to the twelve tribes of the Eternal Election.
+They are the Judahites and Benjaminites, and also the ten tribes that God had allowed to disperse into the Assyrian populations and later restored through baptism into the new Israel.
 They bring the Eternal Election to all who enter the Catholic Church, as Rabbi Yeshua said: “You shall be my witnesses in Jerusalem and in all Judea and Samaria and to the end of the earth” Acts 1:8.
 Rabbi Paul added: “There is neither Jew nor Greek, there is neither slave nor free, there is neither male nor female; for you are all one in Christ Jesus.
 And if you are Christ’s, then you are Abraham’s offspring, heirs according to promise” Gal 3:28–29.

 Heirs according to promise!
-Yokhanan HaMatbil, last of the prophets of Rabbi Yeshua, warned the Pharisees and Sadducees, “Bear fruit that befits repentance, and do not presume to say to yourselves, ‘We have Abraham as our father’; for I tell you, God is able from these stones to raise up children to Abraham” Mt 3:8–9.
+Rabbi Yokhanan HaMatbil, last of the prophets of Rabbi Yeshua, warned the Pharisees and Sadducees, “Bear fruit that befits repentance, and do not presume to say to yourselves, ‘We have Abraham as our father’; for I tell you, God is able from these stones to raise up children to Abraham” Mt 3:8–9.
 Being descended from Abraham and Sarah was not enough.
 Before Rabbi Yeshua, God’s people Israel were heirs according to the flesh: “And I will establish my covenant between me and you and your descendants after you throughout their generations for an everlasting covenant” Gen 17:7.
 But Moses had commanded the Levites, “Take this book of the law, and put it by the side of the ark of the covenant of the Lord your God, that it may be there for a witness against you” Deut 31:26.
 Rabbi Paul explained what happened: “But it is not as though the word of God had failed.
 For not all who are descended from Israel belong to Israel, and not all are children of Abraham because they are his descendants; but ‘Through Isaac shall your descendants be named.’
 This means that it is not the children of the flesh who are the children of God, but the children of the promise are reckoned as descendants” Rom 9:6–8.

 Our Father explained.
 “Behold, the days are coming, says the Lord, when I will make a new covenant with the house of Israel and the house of Judah” Jer 31:31.
 These were the ten “lost” tribes of the house of Israel and the two tribes of the house of Judah.
 “At that time, says the Lord, I will be the God of all the families of Israel, and they shall be my people” Jer 31:1.
-All the families of Israel together in the New Israel.
-All Israel united, as Rabbi Yeshua prayed, “That they may be one, even as we are one” Jn 17:11.
+All the families of Israel together in the new Israel. all Israel united, as Rabbi Yeshua prayed, “That they may be one, even as we are one” Jn 17:11.